koding/kdlearn/guides/installing-mysql.md

 template: page.toffee
 ---

 In this guide we will cover the basics on how you can install mySQL and the latest version of PHP on you Koding VM.
-If you don't want to install mySQL, checkout this [guide](mysql), because Koding VMs come preinstalled with mySQL.
+If you don't want to install mySQL, checkout this [guide][mysql], because Koding VMs come preinstalled with mySQL.

 First you you'll need to install the mySQL server and client using the following command: